OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM03_DataModelPoisoning.md

 2. Toxic data without proper filtering can lead to harmful or biased outputs, propagating dangerous information.
 3. A malicious actor or competitor creates falsified documents for training, resulting in model outputs that reflect these inaccuracies.
 4. Inadequate filtering allows an attacker to insert misleading data via prompt injection, leading to compromised outputs.
+5. An attacker uses poisoning techniques to insert a backdoor trigger into the model.
+This could leave you open to authentication bypass, data exfiltration or hidden command execution.

 ### Reference Links